safespring/web/content/blogg/2022-05-terraform-ansible-rudder.md

 a large extent, by more or less continuously comparing desired state with actual state, and then converge the system into desired state by rectifying the differences.
-You can think of configuration drift as mutations and configuration management tools like the immune system that recitfy the mutations, thus creating stability and resilience from perturbations and security problems.
+You can think of configuration drift as mutations and configuration management tools like the immune system that rectify the mutations, thus creating stability and resilience from perturbations and security problems.
 I.e. the analogy that servers are like pets that needs to be taken care of over their life time, which can be many years.